Side Plank Dips: Muscles Worked and Benefits

 What do side plank dips work?

-Side plank hip dips primarily work on the obliques, back, and abs, as well as the glute and hip flexors.
+Side plank hip dips primarily work on the obliques, back, abs, and glute and hip flexors.
 In addition, the move also works on serratus anterior, traps, and deltoid muscles.

 Do side planks strengthen your hips?

-Yes, the side plank helps strengthen your hips, but if your main focus is on strengthening the hips, then you should add side plank hip dips to your workout regime.
+Yes, the side plank helps strengthen your hips, but if your main focus is maintaining the hips, you should add side plank hip dips to your workout regime.

 Leave a Comment